jatcwang/doobieroll/docs/docs/docs/Assembler.md

 # Assembler

-## Motivation
+## Motivation - What problem does it solve?

 Assembler helps "assemble" relational data into their corresponding hierarchical representation.

-Here by **relational** we mean the data model you typically get out of a relational database (e.g. SQL query result).
-However, In business logic ("domain") we typically use **Hierarchical** data models, because it's often the better, more intuitive way to work with the data. (e.g. "A company can have many departments, and each department can have many employees")
+When querying a relational database, the query result are often not immediately usable for our business logic nor API response because our domain models are often hierarchical.

 To use an example, DoobieRoll assemblers can help you transform results of a SQL JOIN query like this: